mozilla/addons-frontend/README.md

 ## Get started

 * type `yarn` to install all dependencies
-* type `yarn amo:stage` to start a local server that connects to a hosted staging server
+* type `yarn amo:stage` to start a local server that connects to the hosted staging server

 ## Development commands